Vibeslop

 SAgentic SDLC

-People sketch and set constraints; agents generate variations and audit accessibility.
+People sketch and set constraints; the agent prototypes and audits accessibility.

 JJobs to Be Done